fisodd/www-fisodd-com/content/demo/tufte.rst

 the underline effect is instead achieved using CSS trickery involving background gradients instead of standard ``text-decoration``.
-Credit goes to Adam Schwartz for that technique -- we are impressed, and grateful.
+Credit goes to Adam Schwartz for the technique -- we are impressed, and grateful.